IPMUCD3/a3net_2025/Hack/README.md

 Contact person: ?

-## (8) Using ML to infer the fundamental parameters of the Universe
+## (8) Using MLs to infer the fundamental parameters of the Universe

 For this hack, we're using the CAMELS multifield data set.
 The data is in the `CAMELS_multifield` directory in the Google Drive linked above.

 Please see the [notebook](CAMELS_multifield.ipynb) for a quick explanation of the data format.

-Use the available data to train a CNN to infer the underlying cosmological parameters from the images.
+Use the available data to train a machine learning to infer the underlying cosmological parameters from the images.

 How well does your trained network generalize?
 For example, if you train on the IllustrisTNG simulations and test on SIMBA, are the inferred cosmological parameters correct?

+Or, can you determine which simulation was used to make a given image?

 contact person: Leander Thiele, Sungwook E. Hong